siyap304/Label-Propagation/README.md

 Trained the SOTA model in [Singer Identity Representation Learning using Self-Supervised Techniques](https://hal.science/hal-04186048v1)

 1) Implemented the model using only contrastive loss (Completely self-supvervised)
+2) Since model was overfitting, tried using kfold cross validation
-2) Implemented the model using contrastive loss + supervised loss
+3) Implemented the model using contrastive loss + supervised loss

 #### Observations